DarwinAwardWinner/fastqident/README.md

 is to do the guessing for you.
 It should get the answer right as long as the question isn't too hard.

+## Installation

+fastqident is distributed as a standard Python package.
+You can download the tarball here: https://github.com/DarwinAwardWinner/fastqident/tarball/master

+Simply install it your normal Python package installer.
+Probably `pip` or `easy_install` or setup.py.

 ## Usage

 ### From the command line